Bardolph-Automation-Inc/bardolph/docs/installation.rst

 Bardolph Distribution
 =====================
-The first step is to do the installation as described at the top of this doc.
-To run the web server, you'll need also the source distribution, which contains the configuration files and templates for the Flask application.
+To run the web server, you'll need the source distribution, which contains the configuration files and templates for the Flask application.

-Via `ssh`, log in to the Pi as user `lights`, and from the `/home/lights`
+Via `ssh`, log in to the Pi as the new user `lights`, and from the `/home/lights`
 directory:

 .. code-block:: bash